 High-Quality Business Model

 A high-quality business model can mean a lot of things, and different things to different people, but it is best to keep it brief.
 Simply put, a high-quality business model generates an attractive (and preferably improving) return on invested capital (ROIC) and unit economics while efficiently converting its revenue and earnings into free cash flow.

 A durable business is one that has a sustainable competitive advantage (‘moat’) which allows the business to maintain its ROIC over time.
 This type of business can be the result of owning unique assets (tangible or intangible), customer relationships, and/or operational scale.

 Ability to Grow

-A high quality, durable business is valuable, but a high quality, durable business that can grow at an attractive incremental ROIC is extremely valuable.
+A high quality, durable business is valuable, but a high quality, durable business that can sustainably grow revenue over the long term is extremely valuable.
 Growth can come from company-specific factors and/or industry growth.

 Company-specific growth drivers include pricing increases, volume increases in excess of industry growth (gaining share), and acquisitions.